 The business is driven by a small, experienced team focused on delivering a full service to educators by keeping abreast of ever evolving technologies, curricula and pedagogies along with industry best practice.

-Our growth comes from “building the network” as our name suggests, through the development of strong educational relationships, promoting our expertise and connecting with educators across Australia and New Zealand.
+Our growth comes from “building the network” as our name suggests, through the development of strong educational relationships, promoting our expertise and connecting with educators across Australia and New Zealand and beyond.

 Our point of difference is our unique profile of expertise … superior knowledge of relevant technologies along with a deep understanding of curricula and pedagogies in music, media and the performing arts.

 Music EDnet aims to continually understand the needs and opportunities confronting educational institutions, educators and their students.
 Through trusting and productive relationships with teachers, department heads and administrators, we provide thorough and reliable assessments and subsequent recommendations irrespective of scale or activity.

 We believe … and practice the belief … that when a business provides guidance and recommendations based on considerable knowledge and does so with integrity, its clients succeed and so too does the business.
 Being in business for the primary purpose of making money might be a goal for others, but for Music EDnet it is purely a measure of how well we deliver on our mission.

 Keith’s first experience in the music industry was as a performing musician while still at high school in Melbourne in the mid 1960s.
 At the same time he had a strong interest in pursuing a career in electronics and went on to study Electrical Engineering at Monash University while continuing to perform part time as a professional musician.